 What Are Small Multiples in the New Card Visual?

-Key Features of Small Multiples in the New Card Visual
+6 Features the New Card Visual Brings

-The new card visual also allows you to display more than one measure in each card.
-For example, you can show both Net Sales and Gross Margin per product, with the visual adjusting automatically to fit the content.
+6. Support for multiple measures: Show more than one measure in each card.
+For example, both Net Sales and Gross Margin per product are visualized automatically.

-Steps to Enable Small Multiples in the New Card Visual
+Steps to Enable the New Card Visual

 Step 1: Open Power BI Desktop

-Step 2: Go to the Options Menu
+Step 2: Go to Options

-Step 3: Find Preview Features
+Step 3: Open Preview Features

 Step 4: Enable the New Card Visual